Miffyli/ToriLLE/docs/protocol/state_structure.md

 329	=	 plr1 injury

 330 =    selected player (from get_world_state() )
+331 =    Match length in number of frames
+332 =    Number of frames played so far
+333 =    Number of frames in next turn
 ```

 States are one of {1,2,3,4} representing the state of joint, where: